VinsiInnovation/revealjs-sockets-notes/assets/md/dev-guide.md

 ## Install

-1. Download of clone the repository (on branch [dev](https://github.com/VinsiInnovation/revealjs-sockets-notes/tree/dev))
+1. Download or clone the repository (on branch [dev](https://github.com/VinsiInnovation/revealjs-sockets-notes/tree/dev))
 2. Copy this directory into : 'YourRevealPresentation/plugin/sockets-notes'

 ## Build, the project

-A build.bat or build.sh was write to build the project to a dist directory
+A build.bat or build.sh was write to build the project to a dist directory. build-dev.bat and build-dev.sh are the script you have to start for initialize your project.

 1. Go to 'YourRevealPresentation/plugin/sockets-notes'
 2. run 'build-dev.bat' or 'build-dev.sh'